 Each year BBF Regional Early Childhood Councils, the early childhood experts within communities, identify two key issues impacting children and families in each of Vermont’s 12 regions.
 Recognizing the expertise of Regional Councils and in order to use the funds most effectively, the Vermont Early Childhood Fund uses these regional priorities to guide the investment.
 Eligible projects address at least one of the regional priorities identified by the BBF Regional Early Childhood Council and support the vision stated in Vermont’s Early Childhood Action Plan (VECAP).

-Bennington County’s Children’s Integrated Services (CIS) Early Intervention Program will provide vision and hearing screenings to eligible children birth to age 3.
-Families who are eligible for services through the IDEA – Part C early intervention services include children (birth to age 3) who are experiencing developmental delays or who have a diagnosed condition that has a high probability of resulting in a developmental delay.
-CIS/Early Intervention will complete screenings using the Spot Vision Screener and Welch Allyn OAE at the initial evaluation, in the child’s natural environment where they feel most comfortable.
+The Family Center of Washington County’s Children’s Integrated Services (CIS) Early Intervention Program will use VECF funds to purchase vision and hearing screening equipment, as well as to train staff to conduct vision and hearing screenings for children referred to CIS in Washington County and Orange North.
+The screenings will be given to children from ages 0 to 3 and will occur in the child’s natural environment where they feel most comfortable.
 Then the children will be re-checked at their annual evaluation or sooner if necessary.
 Further assessment by ophthalmology and/or audiology providers will be provided as needed, based on the child’s developmental delay/diagnosis.

 Lamoille Family Center’s Children’s Integrated Services (CIS) Early Intervention Program will use VECF funds to purchase equipment and training for vision and hearing screenings, making it possible for all children ages 6 months to 8 years in Lamoille Valley to be screened for vision and hearing loss.
 In addition to the families served by Lamoille Family Center, the CIS program will make the equipment available to 50 local child care providers and three supervisory unions.